RemiFabre/WickedLines/misc/blog_post_time_shift.md

 One might offer a simple explanation: "This makes sense.
 If a position holds a genuine, objective advantage, more time allows a player to calculate more precisely and maximize it."
 But I think this is a lazy explanation, and possibly wrong.

-To emphasize why this is non-trivial, let's imagine for a second that the curves were inverted—that performance was more extreme in Blitz than in Classical.
+To emphasize why this is non-trivial, let's imagine for a second that the curves were inverted, that performance was more extreme in Blitz than in Classical.
 It would be very easy for me to give a convincing explanation: 'Of course!
 In Blitz, once a player has an advantage, the defender doesn't have enough time to dismantle it.
 The chaos of lower time controls naturally exacerbates any edge.'

 That explanation sounds perfectly plausible, doesn't it?
 Yet we observe the exact opposite.
 This is why I want to be very careful in providing an intuitive explanation for what we're seeing.